 Mosquitoes can be controlled while in their larval developmental stage.
-Inspectors conduct daily inspections to find the mosquito larvae and take the necessary action to kill them.
+Inspectors conduct daily inspections to find mosquito larvae and take the necessary action to eliminate them.
 Small containers are emptied, while larger naturally occurring areas may require the use of an insecticide.
-This process is known as larviciding, and while time consuming and labor intensive, it prevents the larvae from becoming flying, biting mosquitoes.
+This process is known as larviciding, and while time consuming and labor intensive, it keeps larvae from becoming flying, biting mosquitoes.

 - Bacillus sphaericus (Bs) is a common soil-inhabiting bacterium and is applied in either liquid or granular form to areas of standing water with mosquitoes breeding.
 The bacterium produces a protein toxin that may be used to control mosquito larvae.
 Bs is nontoxic to nontarget organisms.

-- Methoprene (Altosid) is an insect growth regulator that is applied in liquid, granules, pellets, or briquets to areas of standing water with mosquito breeding.
-This material prevents the mosquito larvae from emerging as viable adult mosquitoes.
+- Methoprene (Altosid) is an insect-growth regulator that is applied in liquid, granules, pellets, or briquets to areas of standing water with mosquito breeding.
+This material prevents mosquito larvae from emerging as viable adult mosquitoes.

-- Gambusia are species of mosquito-eating fish.
-These fish are used to stock unmaintained pools and will reproduce and continue to eat mosquito larvae.
+- Gambusia is a species of mosquito-eating fish.
+These fish are used to stock unmaintained pools and will reproduce and eat mosquito larvae continuously.

 Storm drain treatment program

-In 2006, due to an increasing number of mosquito breeding complaints in storm drains, the County implemented the larvicide treatment of storm drains.
+In 2006, due to an increasing number of mosquito breeding complaints related to storm drains, the County began treating storm drains with larvicide.
 Bacillus thuringiensis israelensis, Bacillus sphaericus and Methoprene are used to control larvae in storm drains.

 Adult mosquito control

-These are some of the insecticides used in the County's adult mosquito control program:
+These are the insecticides currently used in the County's adult mosquito control program:

-- Naled (Dibrom Concentrate) is an oil-based organic phosphate insecticide used solely for aerial application.
-It is highly effective in controlling adult salt marsh mosquitoes.
-It is somewhat irritating if droplets get onto the skin or in the eye.
+Dibrom Concentrate (naled) is an oil-based organic phosphate insecticide used solely for aerial application.
+It is highly effective in controlling adult mosquitoes.
+It can be somewhat irritating if droplets get onto the skin or in the eye.

 Effectiveness and safety of insecticides

 The insecticides used are known as contact sprays.
-As the name implies, the insecticide must contact the mosquito in order to kill it.
-The insecticides do not prevent or repel mosquitoes from an area.
-Adult mosquitoes that migrate into an area after spraying are not killed, and it may sometimes appear that the spraying was ineffective.
+As the name implies, the insecticide must contact the mosquito in order to eliminate it.
+The insecticides do not keep mosquitoes away or repel them from an area.
+Adult mosquitoes that migrate into an area after spraying are not eliminated, and it could appear that the spraying was ineffective.

-The insecticides used to control mosquitoes are non-persistent.
-They last only a short period of time, and are biodegraded into harmless byproducts.
-All insecticides used are EPA approved, and used in strict accordance with label instructions.
+The insecticides used to control mosquitoes are non-persistent, meaning they do not have a residual or lasting effect.
+They last only a short period of time, and they quickly biodegrade into harmless byproducts.
+All insecticides used are EPA registered, and used in strict accordance with label instructions.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.